 - This is very important.
 I was working on recovery and did not want an accident.
 I did not want to “hope” it was strong enough; I wanted to be “confident” it would hold up with no problems.

 Second – Will it fit in my bathtub?

-- I measured the inside width in the base of the tub and then compared that to the measured footprint of the chair.
-Most of these chairs will fit in a standard tub, but is good to measure just to be sure.
+- I measured the inside width of the base of the tub and then compared that to the estimated footprint of the chair.
+Most of these chairs will fit in a standard tub, but it is good to measure just to be sure.

 Finally – It needed to be light and easy to move.

 - I knew my wife would want to help me in any way she could and one way was to prepare the bathroom for my use.

 Put the shower chair in the tub, get a towel/soap, etc. I wanted to be sure she could easily handle it without hurting her back.
 (One injury recovery at a time, please.)